ultralytics/ultralytics/docs/en/models/sam.md

 ### What datasets are used to train the Segment Anything Model (SAM)?

 SAM is trained on the extensive [SA-1B dataset](https://ai.facebook.com/datasets/segment-anything/) which comprises over 1 billion masks across 11 million images.
 SA-1B is the largest segmentation dataset to date, providing high-quality and diverse training data, ensuring impressive zero-shot performance in varied segmentation tasks.
 For more details, visit the [Dataset section](#key-features-of-the-segment-anything-model-sam).

----

-This FAQ aims to address common questions related to the Segment Anything Model (SAM) from Ultralytics, enhancing user understanding and facilitating effective use of Ultralytics products.
-For additional information, explore the relevant sections linked throughout.